A Man and His Four Wives….

-“In one of the Agama Sutras, the Buddha’s early sermons, there is a very interesting story:
+“In one of the Agama Sutras, the Buddha’s early sermons, there is a very interesting story of a man and his four wives.

 Once there was a man who had four wives.
 According to the social system and circumstances of ancient India, it was possible for a man to have several wives.
 Also, during the Heian period in Japan, about a thousand years ago, it was not unusual for a woman to have several husbands.
 The Indian had become ill and was about to die.
 At the end of his life, he felt very lonely and so asked the first wife to accompany him to the other world.